The war between the Oracles and the Exarchs is over.

-Mastigos, Mages who draw upon the chaos of Pandemonium to warp Space and Mind, and the Indebted, those who have sold their soul to literal devils in exchange for power, have an uneasy alliance and have formed the City of Diss around the Watchtower of the Iron Gauntlet and work to keep the worst of Pandemonium at bay.
+Mastigos, Mages who draw upon the chaos of Pandemonium to warp Space and Mind, and the Indebted, those who have sold their soul to literal devils in exchange for power, have an uneasy alliance and have formed the City of Diss around the Watchtower of the Iron Gauntlet in the Burning Sands and work to keep the worst of Pandemonium at bay.

-Geist, half-dead gatekeepers who are bonded with ghosts, and the Moros, Mages who wield the power of the underworld to warp Mater and Death, created the Necropolis around the Watchtower of the Lead Coin and try to protect the world the darkness of the lower realms, quite the restless dead, and keep the never-born from dragging mortals to their doom.
+Geist, half-dead gatekeepers who are bonded with ghosts, and the Moros, Mages who wield the power of the underworld to warp Mater and Death, created the Necropolis around the Watchtower of the Lead Coin in the Dark Archipelago and try to protect the world the darkness of the lower realms, quite the restless dead, and keep the never-born from dragging mortals to their doom.

-The Risen, mummies from an age before recorded time that protects sacred relics, are not the most populous group, but they stand fast for the Watchtower of the Golden Key, which reminds of them of the Ancient Empire.
+The Risen, mummies from an age before recorded time that protects sacred relics, are not the most populous group, but they stand fast for the Watchtower of the Golden Key in Shangrila, which reminds of them of the Ancient Empire.
 Though they can rarely come inside the city of Elysium, the Obrimos, Mages empowered by the majesty of the Aether to smote their foes with Prime and Forces magic, and Hunters who support them respect their commitment to helping reign in some of the more dangerous elements from that realm.

-The Great Lodge was built with the tacit alliance between the Uratha, werewolves cursed to atone for an ancient sin, and Thryrus, Mage groomed and grown to alter Life and Spirit, around the Watchtower of the Stone Book.
+The Great Lodge was built with the tacit alliance between the Uratha, werewolves cursed to atone for an ancient sin, and Thryrus, Mage groomed and grown to alter Life and Spirit, around the Watchtower of the Stone Book in Vendian.
 Together they hope to heal the world’s out of balance spirits from the Primal Wild which run amok in the Material realm.